jakubkremiec/CarConfigurator/README.md

 * Choose engine
 * Complete your order

-## Every option (car, color, engine) has a photo, you can see how it looks like
+## Every option (car, color, engine) has a photo, you can see how it looks like.

 ## App shows, and calcualtes choosed configuration in real time.